TheRohanVerma/Women-Health/README.md

 4.Information related to pregnancy and the phase.

-5.Best ovulation Period
+5.Developed a tracker to track menstruation cycle, ovulation period etc.

+6.Gave insights about myths, food to be eaten etc.

+7.Precautions to be taken.
+.
-	#trcked based on the information inputted by the user.
+8.Give advice on symptoms entered by the user.
-6.Alerts and information about the medications and nutrition needed in different trimesters.

-7.precautions to be taken.

-8.To check ups and for delivery-
-	#providing the nearest doctors using Maps and GPS tracking.

-**MACHINE LEARNING BASED DISEASE DETECTION APPLICATION** 9.Provide an interface with which user can select the symptoms from our website and detect the type of disease he/she maybe suffering from.

 **TECHNOLOGY USED-**
-1.Visual studio 2017 with C# for making the web pages 2.Pycharm IDE for integrating the trained classifier to our web application using Flask.
+1.Visual studio 2017 for making the web pages

 **DATA/REPOSITORY'S USED**
 1.Templates picked from template.co website